alanwsmith/typing-rust.alanwsmith.com/src/todo/index.md

 # TODO List

+- Put in fun things to do and see for the different parts that you go through as options?
+- What if there were different versions of the book with different exmample variable names (e.g. if you want to have animals, or colors, or nato alphabet)
 - Maybe don't use anything that's stored on the stack for the first part of the book?
 Introduce String and Vec instead of string literals and arrays.